Adapting MLLMs for Nuanced Video Retrieval: Conclusion and Discussion

-Since Ego4D captions are anonymized, \eg ``\#C C" denotes camera wearer, to make the sentences more realistic, we replace it with a plausible subject (\eg, ``A man'') by prompting Gemini 2.5 Flash Lite.
-We found that using Qwen3-VL does not produce sufficient diversity and it often copies the subjects from the provided in-context samples.
+\asubsection{Subject replacement in Ego4D captions} The subset of NLI-Nuance with temporal nuance is composed of triplets involving a temporally opposite verb in captions mined from Ego4D~\cite{grauman2022ego4d}.
+However, Ego4D captions are anonymized, \eg ``\#C C" denotes camera wearer.
+In order to make the sentences more realistic, we replace it with a plausible subject (\eg, ``A man'') by prompting an LLM.
+We found that using Qwen3 does not produce sufficient diversity and it often copies the subjects from the provided in-context samples.
+Thus, we used a closed-source model (Gemini 2.5 Flash Lite).
 We provide one in-context example for reference.
+The triplet (anchor, positive, hard-negative) are all passed together for subject replacement.
 The detailed prompt is provided below.